geoserver/geoserver/doc/en/user/source/community/gdal/index.rst

           * ``option``: can be used to add one or more options to the gdal_translate command line.
 As you can see by the JPEG2000 example, each item must be contained in its own ``option`` tag.
 You can get a full list of options by running ``gdal_translate --help`` or by visiting the `GDAL web site <http://www.gdal.org>`_).
 Also, consider that each format supports specific creation options, listed in the description page for each format (for example, here is the `JPEG2000 one <http://www.gdal.org/frmt_jpeg2000.html>`_).
           * ``singleFile``: if true the output of the conversion is supposed to be a single file that can be streamed directly back without the need to wrap it into a zip file
           * ``mimeType``: the mime type of the file returned when using ``singleFile``.
 If not specified ``application/octet-stream`` will be used as a default.
+          * ``formatAdapters``: transformations on the coverage that might need to be applied in order to successfully encode the output.
+The transformations are applied only if their input conditions are met.

+The available format adapters are:

+* ``GrayAlphaToRGBA``: expands a gray image with alpha channel to RGBA (mandatory for geospatial PDF for example)
+* ``PallettedToRGB``: expands a paletted image RGB(A) (mandatory for geospatial PDF for example)